7. Spectrum Analysis and Filtering Frequencies

 Here's a tutorial video of iDrumTune inventor Professor Rob Toulson showing the Target Filter in action:

-The Target Filter feature provides a function which is impossible for humans to do; it can accurately ignore one aspect of a sound in order to specifically consider another aspect of the sound.
+The Target Filter feature provides a function which is impossible for humans to perform; it can accurately ignore one aspect of a sound in order to specifically consider another aspect of the sound.
 As humans, this is impossible for us to do with respect to multiple frequencies in a single sound, we just aren’t able to tell our brain to ‘ignore the fundamental and only listen to the overtones’.
 So don’t feel bad if you find that you can’t always hear the subtleties which are being measured by iDrumTune - one of the great advantages of tuning with the help of an app is that it can perform to a much higher accuracy than our ears, and at the same time help us to continuously evaluate and develop our own hearing accuracy too.

 By Professor Rob Toulson - Professor of Musical Acoustics and Inventor of iDrumTune Pro.